martinachlablanida/martinachlablanida/README.md

-## Hi, I am Martina Chloe Ablanida! 👋
+## Hi, I'm Martina Chloe Ablanida! 👋

 ## About Me

-Here are some ideas to get you started:
+🎓 Information Technology Student at Polytechnic University of the Philippines 💻 Learning Java, Python, Web Development, and Cybersecurity 📍 Based in Philippines

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...